Flo466/EcoRide/README.md

 cd backend
 ```

-Create a file named `.env` with the following content:
+In VS Code create a file named `.env` with the following content:

 ```env
 APP_ENV=dev